williamstein/nosqlite/README.txt

+DESCRIPTION:

-PyNoSQLite is a lightweight networked Python noSQL database client/server that is built using SQLite, XMLRPC, and Python.
+NoSQLite is a lightweight zeroconf noSQL document-oriented forking Python SQLite networked authenticated XMLRPC database server.

 AUTHOR: William Stein

+COPYRIGHT:

 LICENSE: modified BSD

-Copyright (c) 2011 William Stein, All rights reserved.
+"Copyright (c) 2011 William Stein, All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions